agbernard/ingest-demo/README.md

     ```

 ###Setup
 After cloning the project, navigate to `ingest-demo/common` and run `mvn install`.
-The other projects will get built during the startup steps below.
+The other projects will get built during the execution steps below.
 You'll need to run this anytime the common project is modified.

 ###Execution